I am not exaggerating when I tell you that learning to make good chicken stock will literally Change. Your. Life.

-Pour the water in and bring to the boil.
+Pour the boiling water to cover and bring to the boil for about 15 minutes

-Reduce to a low heat, cover with a lid and leave it to simmer for an hour and a half.
+Then reduce to a low heat and leave to simmer for around an hour and a half.

-Use a fine sieve to drain the contents of the stock into another large pan.
+Use a fine sieve to drain the contents of the stock into another large pot.

 Store in an airtight container for up to 3 days in the fridge, or freeze once cool.

-The essential ingredients for stock are chicken, onion, celery, carrot, thyme, bay leaves and peppercorns
+The essential ingredients for stock are chicken, onion, celery, carrot, bay leaves and peppercorns

-You can also add in a few sprigs of mint or sage, a small bunch of coriander, 2-3 star anise, 2-3 spring onions and pink peppercorns.
+You can also add in a few sprigs of oregano or parsley, a small bunch of coriander, 2-3 star anise, 2-3 spring onions and pink peppercorns.